GitAnwesha/GitAnwesha/README.md

 ## Hey there !
 I'm Anwesha Ghosh<img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

- ### 💬 Currently doing my B-tech in **Computer Science** 💻 from **Calcutta Institue of Engineering and Management**.
-Enthusiast, Fun Loving and Cheerfull learner, Trying to explore new things and develop myself each day.
-Looking forward to rectify all the error of my life.
-I make my own rules and follow them.
+ ###  Currently pursuing my B-tech in **Computer Science and Engineering** 💻 from **Calcutta Institue of Engineering and Management**.
+Enthusiast, Fun Loving and Cheerfull learner, trying to explore new things and develop myself each day.
+Looking forward to rectify all the errors of my life.

 - 🔭 I'm highly interested in **Android and Web Development**